-In practice, lower and resonant modes carrying $C_{\rm S}<0$ generally affect disk evolution much stronger than the other types of modes.
-Since these modes are trapped in the resonant cavity in the inner disk, gas accretion onto the star driven by them clears out a substantial depression, or gap, in the inner disk.
+In practice, lower and resonant modes carrying $C_{\rm S}<0$ generally affect disc evolution much stronger than the other types of modes.
+Since these modes are trapped in the resonant cavity in the inner disc, gas accretion onto the star driven by them clears out a substantial depression, or gap, in the inner disc.
 The development of such a gap is illustrated in the top row of Figure~\ref{fig:multi_st}.
 One can see that the reduction of $\Sigma$ can be quite substantial, with the gap depth reaching $\sim 80\%$ of the original density at $r\lesssim 1.5$ in simulations with $\M\lesssim 9$.
 For higher-$\M$ runs, which often exhibit more regular patterns of the acoustic modes, the decrement of $\Sigma$ is not so large, with the gap depths at the level of $\sim (20-30)\%$ being more typical, see Figure~\ref{fig:multi_st}.
 The radial extent of the gap also decreases with increasing $\M$, in agreement with the smaller radial width of the resonant cavity at higher $\M$, see \S\ref{sect:transport_AM_modes}.

 In our simulations the deepening of the gap saturates once it reaches a sufficient depth that depends on $\M$.
-The gap does not get refilled by the matter arriving from larger radii, as would be expected in a real accretion disk, because our runs do not have an an explicit mechanism of the angular momentum transport in the outer disk (i.e. $\alpha$-viscosity or MRI).
-In real disks one should expect the gap to be shallower than what we find in our simulations.
+The gap does not get refilled by the matter arriving from larger radii, as would be expected in a real accretion disc, because our runs do not have an an explicit mechanism of the angular momentum transport in the outer disc (i.e. $\alpha$-viscosity or MRI).
+In real discs one should expect the gap to be shallower than what we find in our simulations.